 When Does the Contract Disputes Act Statute of Limitations Period Start?

+This issue is the heart of every CDA statute of limitations dispute.
 The Contract Disputes Act does not specify when the period starts.
 However, you must look to see:

-- The date when all events, that are relevant to the claim are known or should have been known.
+- The date when all events that are relevant to the claim are known or should have been known.